-A. The Director shall prepare a written report on subdivision applications.
-The report shall include:

-The written recommendations or comments 1. of any affected City departments and other governmental agencies having an interest in the application;

-2. Responses to written comments submitted by interested citizens;

-3. An evaluation of the proposal based on the standards and criteria for subdivisions contained in SMC Chapter 23.22, its consistency with the applicable goals and objectives of Seattle's land use policies as referenced in SMC Chapter 23.12, the City's SEPA policies and any other applicable official City policies;

-All environmental documentation, including 4. any checklist, EIS or DNS; and

-5. The Director's recommendation to approve, approve with conditions, or deny the application.

-B. A DNS or the Director's determination that an EIS is adequate shall be subject to appeal pursuant to the procedures in subsection C of Section 23.76.022.

-C. The Director's report shall be submitted to the Hearing Examiner and made available for public inspecv Cler tion at least thirty (30) days prior to the Hearing Examiner's public hearing described in Section 23.76.024.
+- A. The Director shall prepare a written report on subdivision applications.
+The report shall include: - 1.
+The written recommendations or comments of any affected City departments and other governmental agencies having an interest in the application; - 2.
+Responses to written comments submitted by interested citizens: - 3.
+An evaluation of the proposal based on the standards and criteria for subdivisions contained in SMC Chapter 23.22; - 4.
+All environmental documentation, including any checklist, EIS or DNS; and - 5.
+The Director's recommendation to approve, approve with conditions, or deny the application. - B. A DNS or the Director's determination that an EIS is adequate shall be subject to appeal pursuant to the procedures in subsection C of Section 23.76.022. - C. The Director's report shall be submitted to the Hearing Examiner and made available for public inspection at least thirty (30) days prior to the Hearing Examiner's public hearing described in Section 23.76.024.
 (Ord.
+120691 § 28, 2001; Ord.
 118012 § 35, 1996.)

-PROCEDURES FOR MASTER USE PERMITS AND COUNCIL LAND USE DECISIONS 23.76.024

-23.76.024Hearing Examiner open record hearing and decision for subdivisions.
+23.76.024 Hearing Examiner open record hearing and decision for subdivisions.

-A. Consolidation with Environmental Appeal.
+- A. Consolidation with Environmental Appeal.
 The Hearing Examiner shall conduct a public hearing, which shall constitute a hearing by the Council on the application for preliminary approval of the subdivision.
-At the same hearing the Hearing Examiner shall also hear any appeals of the Director's procedural environmental determination (determination of nonsignificance or determination of adequacy of a final environmental impact statement) and other Type II decisions.

-B. The Hearing Examiner may combine a public hearing on a project application with any other public hearings that may be held on the project by another local, state, regional, federal or other agency provided that the hearing is held within The City of Seattle.
-If requested by an applicant, a joint hearing shall be held, provided that the joint hearing can be held within the time periods specified in SMC Section 23.76.005, or the applicant agrees in writing to additional time, if needed, to combine the hearing.

-C. Notice.
-The Director shall give notice of the Hearing Examiner's hearing, the Director's environmental determination, and of the availability of the Director's report at least thirty (30) days prior to the hearing by:

-1. General Mailed Release;

-2. Publication in the City official newspaper and in at least one (1) community newspaper in the area affected by the proposal;

-3. Mailed notice and written notice mailed to:
+At the same hearing the Hearing Examiner shall also hear any appeals of the Director's procedural environmental determination (determination of nonsignificance or determination of adequacy of a final environmental impact statement) and other Type II decisions. - B. The Hearing Examiner may combine a public hearing on a project application with any other public hearings that may be held on the project by another local, state, regional, federal or other agency provided that the hearing is held within The City of Seattle.
+If requested by an applicant, a joint hearing shall be held, provided that the joint hearing can be held within the time periods specified in SMC Section 23.76.005, or the applicant agrees in writing to additional time, if needed, to combine the hearing. - C. Notice.
+The Director shall give notice of the Hearing Examiner's hearing, the Director's environmental determination, and of the availability of the Director's report at least thirty (30) days prior to the hearing by: - 1.
+General Mailed Release; - 2.
+Publication in the City official newspaper and in at least one (1) community newspaper in the area affected by the proposal; - 3.
+Mailed notice and written notice mailed to: a.
+The applicant and each of the recipients - of the preliminary plat listed in Section 23.22.024, and